AnyLog-co/documentation/07- CLI/06- Test & Node Status.md

 ### High Availability Tests

 These commands validate a cluster's HA configuration and confirm that its member nodes agree on setup, databases, partitions, and data.
-See [High Availability & Data Consumer](02-1%20Nodes.md#high-availability--data-consumer) for how HA/clustering works.
+See <a href="02-1%20Nodes.md#high-availability--data-consumer" target="_blank">High Availability & Data Consumer</a> for how HA/clustering works.

 `test cluster setup` - test the configuration and setup of the node to support HA.